Skip to main content

 Even in poor visibility, when the crew may not see the swells, they can feel them.
 Parts of the vaka (canoe) lift and lower as the swells pass beneath.
 Skilled navigators use these movements to maintain course, even without directly seeing the waves.

-The side-to-side rocking motion of the canoe is known as roll.
+The lateral (side-to-side) rocking motion of a double-hull canoe is known as roll.
 This motion occurs when a swell approaches from either the port (left) or starboard (right) side, causing the vaka to initially lift the corresponding hull (port or starboard), followed by the opposite hull, depending on the direction of the swell.

 When a swell approaches from the bow (front) of the canoe, it lifts the front, causing the canoe to tilt backward before tilting forward.
 This motion is known as pitch.
 Conversely, if the swell comes from the stern (back), the canoe tilts forward and then backward.

 Figure 2.4.1.
-As swells pass under the vaka Paikea, the canoe pitches, rolls, and corkscrews, depending on the angle of the swell.
+As swells pass under vaka Paikea, the canoe pitches, rolls, and corkscrews, depending on the angle of the swell.
 A navigator can use these movements to keep a straight course.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to watch the video online.

 Figure 2.4.2.
-Swells moving towards the northeast pass under the vaka Paikea heading.
+Swells moving towards the northeast pass under vaka Paikea heading.

 Subsection 2.4.1 Inverse Trigonometric Functions